-We recently completed a wonderful project ‘Stoneage Friend’ with the Museum of London.
+In the Autumn last year we completed a wonderful project ‘Stoneage Friend’ with the Museum of London.
+We’re currently waiting to hear whether we have the funding for this years project.
 Catherine and Alison worked in 3 special schools – St Giles, The Village and Riverside to deliver creative workshops during the Autumn term.
 They then developed a new storytelling session from the imput of the children which was performed at the museum in December 2019.

 All schools were invited to watch the performance.
 It was an amazing process and we are really proud of the work.
 We began with a focus group at the museum with all of the teachers from the schools and let them decide the theme of the work.
 They were drawn to the ‘London before London’ galleries and so we embarked on a stoneage theme.
 We created a non-verbal character during the workshops which worked so well with the children, many of whom were non-verbal themselves.
 The children helped her to make a fire and fish in the river.
 At the river she meets another girl who proceeds to catch all of the fish and then the children help ‘The girl’ to work out what to do and learn about sharing.

 The teachers we worked with were wonderful and so generous with their skills and time.
 It was a true collaborative process.

 We were initially commissioned by MoL12 years ago to create a new performance for groups from special schools, but ended up entirely re-evaluating how we work with all young people regardless of disability – becoming much more multi-sensory in our approach.